marhosa/OOP_TeacherView_StudentPortal/README.md

 took me 8hrs to code and debug... well mostly debug.
 Methods Description are generated with document generator.

-One of my first ever program that I am proud of.
+One of my first programs that I am proud of.
 Everything here is unique and no AI generators are used to challenge myself.

 How to use:
 ---